 The flavor profile is often described as creamy and smooth with notes of tropical fruits like pineapple and mango.
 Chardonnays also tend to have higher alcohol content than Sauvignon Blancs.

 Sauvignon Blanc is a light-bodied white wine known for its crispness and acidity.
-Its aroma has strong citrus notes such as lime, grapefruit or lemon grass followed by herbal scents such fresh herbs such as bell pepper or tomato leaf.
+Its aroma has strong citrus notes such as lime, grapefruit fresh peach or lemon grass followed by herbal scents such fresh herbs such as bell pepper or tomato leaf.
+Due to its green notes sauvignon blanc is often compared with pinot grigio.

-If you prefer dry white wine a cold climate chardonnay is your best choice as they tend to be dries than a Sauvignon blanc.
+If you prefer dry white wine a cold climate chardonnay is your best choice as they tend to be drier than a warm climate Sauvignon blanc.
 In case you prefer fruity white wine Sauvignon blanc is your drink!

 Chardonnay food pairings